Privacy Policy

 • We will never pass on your information to a third party so they can contact you directly without your explicit consent.
 Your information will also never be sold to or ‘swapped’ with a third party, including other charities or the NHS.

-• We may pass on your data to carefully screened third parties for processing to help us clean up our database (e.g. by removing records of the deceased), or for the purposes of mass-mailing (e.g. sending CLAPA News).
-These organisations do not keep your data longer than is absolutely necessary.
+• We may pass on your data to carefully screened third parties for processing to help us clean up our database (e.g. by removing records of the deceased), or for the purposes of mass-mailing.
+These organisations follow strict data protection procedures and do not keep your data longer than is necessary.

 • We will not pass on your data for ‘wealth screening’, nor will we use any information (except about your previous donations to CLAPA) to target you for future fundraising.

-• We may disclose your personal information to third parties without your explicit consent if we are have a legal obligation to do so, or in order to enforce or apply any other agreements you’ve entered into with us.
+• We may disclose your personal information to third parties without your explicit consent if we have a legal obligation to do so, or to enforce or apply any other agreements you’ve entered into with us.
 These occasions are extremely rare.

 • We will not pass on your data for ‘wealth screening’, which is where third parties use your information to tell charities who to target for fundraising or legacies.